parkchamchi/DepthViewer/DOC.md

 - `Img`, `Vid`, `Depth`: `Depth` is the "depthfile" that contains depth maps of images or videos.
 These share the same processing class `ImgVidDepthTexInputs` since they are heavily interwined (since it can't determine if it's a image or a video before opening the depthfile).
-While `ImgVidDepthTexInputs` is a bit bloated, if depthfile processing is not considered handling image inputs is actually fairly short, see [here, a three-line snippet (ad hoc code for webgl, not tested)](https://github.com/parkchamchi/DepthViewer/blob/1e6ca57dd9e1c0233fa1fe1bcf2cb8007f79c8ac/DEPTH/Assets/Scripts/MainBehavior.cs#L432) that loads the image, infers the depth, and visualizes it.
+While `ImgVidDepthTexInputs` is a bit bloated, if depthfile processing is not considered handling image inputs is actually fairly short, see [here, a three-line snippet (code for webgl, not tested)](https://github.com/parkchamchi/DepthViewer/blob/1e6ca57dd9e1c0233fa1fe1bcf2cb8007f79c8ac/DEPTH/Assets/Scripts/MainBehavior.cs#L432) that loads the image, infers the depth, and visualizes it.
 - `Online`: inputs that keeps changing.
 Like mirroring the desktop screen, where input image keeps changing every time it is requested.
 Also used for the Http inputs.
 - `Gif`
 - `Pgm`: the [Portable Graymap Format](https://netpbm.sourceforge.net/doc/pgm.html) that contains a grayscale image.